nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 version number.)

 Major releases are indicated by the first and second digits.
 So 4.5.0, 5.0.0, 6.0.0, and 7.0.0 are major releases.
-You may use the Update app for staying current with new point releases, but not for upgrading to a major release.
+You may use the Updater app for staying current with new point releases (Community Edition only), but not for upgrading to a major release.
+Please see :doc:`update` for instructions on using the Updater app.

+You cannot skip major releases; for example, upgrading from 5.0 to 7.0.
+This is unsupported, and you'll likely experience unpredictable results.
+It is best to install all upgrades and updates in order.

 .. note:: If you installed ownCloud from your Linux distribution repositories using your package manager, then it is best to update/upgrade ownCloud using